beaucollins/phpua-matcher/README.md

     $matcher->on( "/ios/i", 'http://www.somewhere.com', 'Take me somewhere' );

-Provide a closure to use to examine the ua to do some fancy comparing:
+Provide a closure to use to examine the UA to do some fancy comparing:

     $matcher->on( function( $ua ){
       if ( strlen( $ua ) > 10 && preg_match( "/something/i", $ua ) ) {